springernature/ux-elements-docs/nature/content/language-and-grammar.md

 ### Use capitals only when appropriate

-In general, we should only use initial capitals when referring to a specific person, job title or thing, such as:
+We should only use initial capitals when referring to a specific person, job title or thing, such as:
 * Editorial Board Member
 * Editor
 * Reviewer Finder